All comparisonsNote-taking apps

 Apple Notes

-Logseq fails first because the user worries about where data lives or how it syncs.
+Logseq fails first because it breaks when you worries about where data lives or how it syncs.

 Verdict